 Accommodation in Melbourne varies in size and quality, with something to suit every taste and budget.
-Competition for accommodation is fierce and the market moves at a rapid pace, so expats will need to act quickly if they find something they like.
+Competition for accommodation is fierce, and the market moves at a rapid pace, so you’ll need to act quickly if you find something you like.

-Most foreigners moving to the metropolis opt to rent accommodation – a practical decision due to the high costs attached to buying property in Australia.
-Melbourne tends to have more affordable rental properties than other state capitals in Australia, such as Sydney and Canberra.
+Most expats moving to the metropolis opt to rent accommodation – a practical decision due to the high costs attached to buying property in Australia.

-Though rental prices vary greatly, expats can inevitably expect a hefty price tag on high-rise apartments in the city centre or properties in sought-after beachside suburbs.
+Although rental prices vary greatly, you can inevitably expect a hefty price tag on high-rise apartments in the city centre or properties in sought-after beachside suburbs.
+Other areas further outside the city centre with lower demand should have more budget-friendly options.

 Types of accommodation in Melbourne